QingTian1927/SearTxT-and-Texter/README.md

 I wrote these programs mainly to learn the basics of Python (and also for fun), so don't expect the same level of polish and utility that may come with tools such as `fzf` or `grep`.
 With that said though, I still hope that you would find SearTxT & Texter to be useful somehow.

+## With Special Thanks To
+These wonderful people have provided invaluable help and support in the creation of SearTxT & Texter:

+* **Master Harry Dreamer:** testing & bug reporting
+* **Master Eltidee:** testing
+* **OBP Corp:** listening to my perpetual ramblings about the benefits of Free and Open Source Software

 ## Table of Contents
 1. [Features](#features)
 1. [Installation](#installation)